datasaur-ai/robosaur/readme.md

 2. `stateFilePath` => full URI to a JSON file.
    For GCS bucket, an example URI would be: `gs://{bucketName}/path/to/file.json`
-   This file will be continuosly overwritten every time the script is run.
+   This file will be continuously overwritten every time the script is run.
 3. `config.assignment.path` => if source is `gcs` or `s3`, `path` should be the full URI same as `staticFilePath`.
    if source is `config.assignment.local`, `path` should be relative or full path to json file
 4. `config.project.labelSetDirectory` => Optional.
 Relative or full path to a local folder containing labelsets csv